samsquire/ideas3/README.md

 https://jsfiddle.net/nvcw89qm/1/

-# 91. Noun management software aka Autodebugging
+# 91. Noun management software and Autodebugging

 A GUI for tracking nouns and their relationships in a system.
 For example, a list of nouns that should be supported: